workflow-4-node/workflow-4-node/README.md

 DESIGNER!

-I have some early drafts and trying to show you some screenshots soon.
+I have some early drafts and I'm gonna try to show you some screenshots soon.
 It will be exciting and really different from the .NET WF's version.

 Readiness: 10%